bbyars/mountebank/README.md

 |Self-contained archive | v6.9        |[![Build Status][travis-badge]][travis] | (not tested)                         | [![Build Status][travis-badge]][travis] | [![Build status][appveyor-badge]][appveyor] |
 |(Performance)          | v6.9        |[![Build Status][travis-badge]][travis] | (not tested)                         | (not tested)                            | (not tested)                                |

+## Building

+`./build` should do the trick on Mac and Linux, and `build.bat` on Windows, assuming you have at least node 4.0.
+If not, yell at me.

+There are some tests that require network access (`grunt airplane` ignores them in case that offends your moral sensibilities).
+A few of these tests verify the correct behavior under DNS failures.
+If your ISP is kind enough to hijack the NXDOMAIN DNS response in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
+I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.
+You can also run `grunt airplane`, which will avoid tests requiring your DNS resolver.

+## Contributing

+Contributions are welcome!
+Some tips for contributing are in the contributing link that spins up when you run mb.
+I have a liberal policy accepting pull requests - I'd rather you sent them even if you can't figure out how to get the build working, etc.  I'm also available via Skype or something similar to help you get started.
+Feel free to reach me at brandon.byars@gmail.com.

 [npm-badge]: https://nodei.co/npm/mountebank.png?downloads=true&downloadRank=true&stars=true
 [npm]: https://www.npmjs.com/package/mountebank
 [bithound-badge]: https://www.bithound.io/github/bbyars/mountebank/badges/score.svg